Rev. Lennox Yearwood

 - Activist for voting rights, community empowerment and envionmental justice

-Climate change and hip hop have been brought into radical convergence by Reverend Lennox Yearwood, Jr., President and CEO of the Hip Hop Caucus, and an elder in the Church of God in Christ (COGIC).
-Using the powerful phenomenon that has revolutionized music and culture around the globe, his work engages the world’s most pressing crisis.
+Climate change and hip hop have been brought into radical convergence by the Reverend Lennox Yearwood, Jr., president and CEO of the Hip Hop Caucus and an elder in the Church of God in Christ (COGIC), where he is known as "the Rev." Using the powerful phenomenon that has revolutionized music and culture around the globe, his work engages the world’s most pressing crisis.

 It was in the aftermath of Hurricane Katrina, when the storm’s impact on vulnerable African American communities became clear, that Yearwood saw the relationship between a changing climate and vulnerable African American communities; “[i]t didn’t take me long to connect the dots between climate change and environmental justice.
 So many people who suffered during Katrina were the disadvantaged and poor.”
 Once Yearwood connected those dots, he committed his hip hop sensibility to the movement for climate change solutions and environmental justice.
-Seeing links between the student sit-in demonstrations for civil rights in the mid-20th century and today’s fight for environmental justice, he said, “climate change is our [Woolworth’s] lunch counter moment for the 21st century.”.
+Seeing links between the student sit-in demonstrations for civil rights in the mid-twentieth century and today’s fight for environmental justice, he says, “Climate change is our [Woolworth’s] lunch counter moment for the 21st century.”

-Yearwood’s parents immigrated to Shreveport, Louisiana from Trinidad and Tobago.
-They then moved to Washington, DC where Yearwood grew up.
+Yearwood’s parents immigrated to Shreveport, Louisiana from Trinidad and Tobago, then moved to Washington, D.C., where Yearwood grew up.
 He graduated from the University of the District of Columbia in 1998 and from the Howard University School of Divinity in 2002.
 Both institutions are historically Black colleges and universities (HBCUs).
-In 2000, Yearwood received his commission with the U.S. Air Force Reserve and completed the Chaplain candidate program in 2003.
+In 2000, Yearwood received his commission with the U.S. Air Force Reserve and completed the Chaplain Candidate Program in 2003.

-While he was in the Air Force, Yearwood began working with hip hop mogul Russell Simmons, serving as Political and Grassroots Director for Simmons’ Hip Hop Summit Action Network.
-Drawn to the the intersection of music and activism, he also worked with the AFL-CIO and with several hip hop luminaries -- Sean Comb’s, Jay-Z -- on get-out-the-vote campaigns.
-In 2004, Yearwood founded the Hip Hop Caucus, an organization focused on mo-vote-bilizing the hip hop generation into political action.
-Yearwood says that “[a]s the ‘Hip Hop generation…’ we have the ability to bridge the gap and link movements for peace, justice, civil rights and the environment in true solidarity,” In an interview with Yale Environment 360, he explains the meaning of the name of the organization in the following way: “To ‘[H]ip’ means to inform, to [H]op means to cause to move, and to ‘[C]aucus’ means to do it together.”
+While he was in the air force, Yearwood began working with hip hop mogul Russell Simmons, serving as Political and Grassroots Director for Simmons’s Hip Hop Summit Action Network.
+Drawn to the the intersection of music and activism, he also worked with the AFL-CIO and with several hip-hop luminaries - Sean Comb’s, Jay-Z - on get-out-the-vote campaigns.
+In 2004, Yearwood founded the Hip Hop Caucus, an organization focused on "mo-vote-bilizing" the hip-hop generation into political action.
+Yearwood says that “[a]s the ‘Hip Hop generation' … we have the ability to bridge the gap and link movements for peace, justice, civil rights and the environment in true solidarity.”
+In an interview with Yale Environment 360, he explains the meaning of the name of the organization in the following way: “To ‘hip’ means to inform, to 'hop' means to cause to move, and to ‘caucus’ means to do it together.”

-During the 2008 presidential election, Yearwood and his Hip Hop Caucus worked with hip hop artists on voter registration and get out the vote drives.
+During the 2008 presidential election, Yearwood and the Hip Hop Caucus worked with hip-hop artists on voter registration and get-out-the-vote drives.
 To attract new voters, Yearwood invited young people and people of color to “use our cultural expression to shape our political experience.
 This is how we make voting, to some degree, sexy.
 We make voting fun.”
-Addressing the limitations that most movements face, Yearwood says that “[m]any movements become stalled because the primary focus is turning people out to protest, march or boycott, while overlooking the greater need for policy to support the demands of progress.”
-Specifically regarding the climate change movement, Yearwood says that “[t]he moral urgency of this crisis requires a rainbow coalition of people -- reflecting the diversity of our [hip hop] generation -- coming together to solve it.”
+Addressing the limitations that most movements face, Yearwood says, “[m]any movements become stalled because the primary focus is turning people out to protest, march or boycott, while overlooking the greater need for policy to support the demands of progress.”
+Specifically regarding the climate change movement, Yearwood says, “[t]he moral urgency of this crisis requires a rainbow coalition of people - reflecting the diversity of our [hip hop] generation - coming together to solve it.”

-That spirit of unity is what Yearwood, also known as “The Rev.,” brings to the climate change movement: “[t]o overcome the vicious forces in our government that have disregarded our constitutional and fundamental values of civil and human rights, we must come together as human beings fighting for justice.”
+That spirit of unity is what Yearwood brings to the climate change movement: “[t]o overcome the vicious forces in our government that have disregarded our constitutional and fundamental values of civil and human rights, we must come together as human beings fighting for justice.”